 Proper Ballasting and Cargo Distribution

 Light and partly loaded vessels should be ballasted as deeply as feasible, yet excessive stern trim is to be avoided.
-This trim diminishes maneuverability and increases the risk of ice damage to the vulnerable lower bow area.
+Excessive trim diminishes maneuverability and increases the risk of ice damage to the vulnerable lower bow area.
 Proper cargo distribution is critical, impacting stability and ice navigation capabilities.
 Specialized polar ship design ensures vessels remain balanced and responsive under challenging conditions.

 Adequate Fresh Water, Supplies, and Fuel